 Mangroves do not belong to a single taxonomic group, rather it is the name given to a group of plants that are all adapted to live in the intertidal zone (between the average sea level and the high tide mark).
 Mangroves include a wide variety of species including shrubs, palms, ground ferns, climbers and grasses.

 There are 15.5 million hectares of mangroves worldwide (Figure 1).
 Australia is surrounded by 0.9 million hectares, of mangrove-lined coast – the third largest area of mangroves in the world after Indonesia and Brazil.
 Although mangroves cover less than one per cent of Australia’s coastline and 6.4 per cent of the world’s total mangrove area, Australia has the fourth highest species diversity of all countries with 41 species from 19 plant families, representing 57 per cent of species found in the world.
 Mangrove areas are highly fertile habitats, supporting a rich diversity of animal species.

 Mangroves occur naturally in most coastal areas of Western Australia from Shark Bay northwards.
 The diversity of mangroves diminishes markedly from north to south and only one species is found at Shark Bay and further south.

 As a result of varying environments and conditions, including climate, tidal ranges, temperature and rainfall, these mangroves are quite different from elsewhere in Australia.
 In Western Australia, mangroves are most common in the Kimberley and Pilbara regions, Exmouth, and Shark Bay.
 There are also some small and isolated communities at the Abrolhos Islands in the State’s mid-west and in the Leschenault Inlet, Bunbury in the State’s south-west.

-Figure 2.
-Western Australia is split into five regions based on the types of mangrove habitat.
-(Map: Duke, N.C.
-Australia’s mangroves)
+Western Australia can be split into five regions (Figure 2) based on the number of types of mangrove habitat (adapted from MangroveWatch 2010).

 Leaves and bark for desalination